oracle-livelabs/spatial-graph/spatial-apex/add-spatial-analysis/add-spatial-analysis.md

     ![Configure WHERE clause](images/add-spatial-analysis-14-v2.png)

 7. Finally you update the Airports layer to return items filtered by the user-specified state and proximity.
 In the Page tree on the left, click on the Airports layer.
 In the Layer properties on the right, under Source, change Type to **SQL Query**.
-For SQL Query enter the following which uses Oracle Database's native SQL "within distance" operator.
+For SQL Query enter the following which uses Oracle AI Database's native SQL "within distance" operator.

     ```sql
     <copy>